-Specifies a file to which the system should direct output for a session.
+The ij.outfile property specifies a file to which the system should direct output for a session.

 Specify the file name relative to the current directory, or specify the absolute path.

-'''

 ij.outfile=fileName

-'''

-'''

-java -Dij.outfile=out.txt org.apache.derby.tools.ij myscript.sql
+java -Dij.outfile=out.txt org.apache.derby.tools.ij myscript.sql ij.password property ij.password=password java -Dij.user=me -Dij.password=mine org.apache.derby.tools.ij

-'''

-ij.password property

-Specifies the password used to make connections.
+The ij.password property specifies the password used to make connections.

 This property is used in conjunction with the ij.user property to authenticate a connection.
-If authentication is not active then these properties are ignored.
+If authentication is not active, these properties are ignored.